baitezjill/htv4/WARP.md

   - Enable Developer mode
   - Load unpacked → select the dist directory
 - The service worker (dist/bg.js) will create a persistent offscreen document (dist/offscreen.html).
 The content script (dist/cs-openai.js) runs on openai.com domains.
 - The UI is built to dist/ui/index.html (not wired as a default_popup).
-You can open it directly via the extension’s “Details” → “View in Chrome Web Store” link replacement or by navigating to chrome-extension://<EXT_ID>/ui/index.html.
+You can open it directly via the extension's “Details” → “View in Chrome Web Store” link replacement or by navigating to chrome-extension://<EXT_ID>/ui/index.html.

 High-level architecture (big picture)
 1) Build and outputs (esbuild)